Christian Interpreters' Network

 2. Alternatively, we can send your request for interpreters to our CIN list and ask the interpreters who are available to contact you directly, which means you then book the interpreters yourselves.
 In this instance you may need to negotiate with the individual interpreters about the fees or gifts and expenses you will provide and what they will need.
 We can still provide you details of what the interpreters will need.

 We only accept individuals onto our CIN list who sign to minimum standards and we encourage those working in interpreting teams at events to take out appropriate Professional Indemnity Insurance.
 However, we do not assess the quality of any of the CIN list members and Signs of God cannot be held responsible for their conduct or the service they provide.

-Our Christian interpreter network includes interpreters from all over the country and it is usually possible, with enough notice, to provide a team for every event.
+Our Christian Interpreters' Network includes interpreters from all over the country and it is usually possible, with enough notice, to provide a team for every event.

-Please do by aware that some times of year are busier than others!
-Easter and the summer periods are when our CIN list members are doing most of their volunteer work!
+Contact us with your request.
+Please do be aware that some times of year are busier than others!
+Christmas, Easter and the summer periods are when our CIN list members are doing most of their volunteer work!
 You may need to give more notice for us to find teams at these times of year.

 I'd like to join a Signs of God team at a Christian event